tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 {::boilerplate bcp14-tagged}

-Composite: A key, certificate, or signature that merges traditional and PQ algorithms into one object.
+Composite: A key, certificate, or signature that merges traditional and PQC algorithms into one object.
 Dual certificates: Two independent certificates (traditional and PQ) issued for the same identity, presented and validated together.
-PQ-only: A certificate or signature using only a PQ algorithm.
+PQC-only: A certificate or signature using only a PQC algorithm.

 The terms hybrid signature scheme and hybrid signature are used as defined in {{!I-D.ietf-pquip-hybrid-signature-spectrums}}.